Make a long flared skirt – Free Size (Sewing Pattern & Tutorial)

 The selvedge on one side will form the middle joint.

-The second pattern given below is for a skirt cut crosswise.
+Alternative: The second pattern given below is for a skirt cut crosswise.
 You will be folding your 3.50 meters of fabric into 2 fabric layers of width 65 inches.
-Fold this two pieces again by the middle and mark the pattern as given below.
+Fold the two pieces again by the middle and mark the pattern as given below.

 Keep the fabric pieces right sides together and stitch the edges together.
 Press the seam allowance open.